Interoperable-data/automate-va/docs/USE CASES/CLD.md

 Allows the user to search for and select the CLD (from the collection of Issued, but not the Amended/Suspended/Restricted and other CLD's) to be restricted and displays **part of** the current data in a form, which will be copied into the restricting CLD, with all its other non-edited properties.

-The restricted CLD is linked and as such identified (RFU-STR-001 R.37) via `dct:replaces`, and the restricting CLD receives a new ERADIS ID, with the version number `dct:hasVersion` back at 0 (no version visually) and further:
+The restricted CLD is linked and as such identified (RFU-STR-001 R.37) via `dct:replaces`, and the restricting CLD receives a new ERADIS ID, with the version number `dct:hasVersion` back at 1 (initial version) and further:

 - `dct:issued`, the date of the restriction;
 - its status being 'Issued' (issue) or if needed 'Issued, Restricting'.